As a digital marketing agency, we come across businesses that ignore the relationship between SEO and content.

 Like salt and pepper, they go nicely together and one does not really work effectively without the other.

 I often and to the detriment of their business often sight people engage agencies who have a foot in one or the other camps but not both.
-In today’s Google centric landscape this is absolute madness.
-This is old style SEO and it no longer works.
+In today’s Google-centric landscape this is absolute madness.
+This is old-style SEO and it no longer works.
 Google wants to see how creative you can be in terms of web copy and then they want to see just how you go about optimising this copy.

-forbes and copy blogger
+Forbes and copy blogger

 You have to ask yourself what do these sites all have in common and the unifying word is: trust.
-Yes that’s right they all have an enormous amount of trust with Google and this is why they are sitting up there on page one for this very competitive and much sort after keyword.
+Yes that’s right they all have an enormous amount of trust in Google and this is why they are sitting up there on page one for this very competitive and much sort after the keyword.
 Now we all know that not everyone wants to rank for these 2 words but if you want to drive more traffic to your website then you really need to look at the types of topics that are trending right this second on social media, how they relate to your business or industry and how are you going to craft copy to attract people to read these articles or blogs?

 Related article: Content and SEO, The Perfect Marriage